Late-night shows return after writers strike as actors resume talks that could end their standoff

 The late-night shows will have significant limits on their guest lists.
 Their bread and butter, actors appearing to promote projects, will not be allowed to appear if the movies and shows are for studios that are the subject of the strikes.

 But exceptions abound.
-McConaughey, for example, is appearing with Fallon to promote his children’s book, “Just Because.”
+McConaughey, for example, appeared with Fallon to promote his children’s book, “Just Because.”

 And SAG-AFTRA has granted interim agreements allowing actors to work on many productions, and with that comes the right of actors to publicly promote them.